Download a pdf of this timeline here.

 Work on your presentation and PowerPoint slides for your session(s).

-here.
+The template for session slideshows can be found from the template tab above.
 The slides in the template are required content.
 You can insert your own content on other slides.
 Presenters are required to provide electronic files of slides and handout materials or other related resources in advance to be included in the conference app.

 Tweaks to presentation title, description, or objectives should be done by August 15.
 Changes to presenters should also be done by this date.
 After the 15th the sessions will be submitted for continuing education.